nikita-kazakov/nikita-kazakov.github.io/_posts/2021-06-02-slack-make private-public.md

 Respond with “Do you mind if we bring visibility to this request — can you copy / paste this request to this public channel `#relevant-channel`?”

-If you have manager, it’s better that the manager is in that channel.
+If you have a manager, it’s better that the manager is in that channel.

 Now there’s visibility.